robert/robert.github.com/_posts/2018-11-16-reproducible-beliefs.md

 Reproducible builds prevent other people from duping you.
 Reproducible beliefs do too.
 The claim "I believe that corporation tax should be abolished because of this 2015 speech by the Dalai Lama" can be easily verified and debunked (I assume, I haven't watched the speech myself).
 "I believe that corporation tax should be abolished because of some stuff I've read" cannot.

 Reproducible beliefs also protect you from duping yourself.
 If your beliefs are truly reproducible then you should re-derive those same beliefs every time you go back over their source material.
-If, on the other hand, you re-watch the Dalai Lama's speech on fiscal policy and come to the conclusion that his arguments aren't actually as persuasive as you first thought, you know that your beliefs need re-evaluating. (once again, I haven't watched this speech, which is fine because it's obviously not real anyway)
+If, on the other hand, you re-watch the Dalai Lama's speech on fiscal policy and find his arguments less persuasive than you remember, you know that your beliefs need re-evaluating. (once again, I haven't watched this speech, which is fine because it's obviously not real anyway)

 A final fringe benefit of reproducible beliefs is that if you get hit by Bourne Identity-style amnesia then you don't have to re-calculate what you think about gun control laws.
 You simply re-read all of the recorded inputs into your reproducible beliefs, and you'll quickly regenerate your old conclusions as though nothing had happened.